lost-theory/python-live/README.md

 This means:

-- You are free to Share i.e. to copy, distribute and transmit this book
+- You are free to share i.e. to copy, distribute and transmit this book
-- You are free to Remix i.e. to make changes to this book (especially translations)
+- You are free to remix i.e. to make changes to this book
 - You are free to use it for commercial purposes

 Please note: